Dollar General: 2003–present

 On September 15, 2016, Dollar General announced plans to hire 10,000 new employees and open 900 new stores in fiscal 2016 and 1,000 in fiscal 2017.
-Dollar General operated 13,000 stores as of August 2016.
+As of August 2016, Dollar General operated 13,000 stores.

 In January 2017, Dollar General opened a concept store in Nashville, Tennessee, called DGX.
-The DGX store concept focuses on urban shoppers and is geared toward instant-consumption services such as coffee stations and soda fountains.
+The DGX store focused on urban shoppers and was geared toward instant-consumption services such as coffee stations and soda fountains.
 The following month another DGX store opened in Raleigh, North Carolina, and in September a third DGX opened in Philadelphia, Pennsylvania.
 As of May 2020, Dollar General operated 12 DGX locations in nine states.